Cotton Holds Steady on Thursday

 The Seam reported 5,660 bales of online sales on February 5 at an average price of 57.54 cents/lb.
 ICE cotton stocks were unchanged on Wednesday, at 218 bales of certified stocks.
 The Cotlook A Index was up 100 points on 2/5 at 78.05 cents/lb.
 The USDA Adjusted World Price (AWP) was back down 84 points on Thursday at 53.18 cents/lb.

-Jul 25 Cotton closed at 68.37, up 3 pointsOn the date of publication, Austin Schroeder did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
+Jul 25 Cotton closed at 68.37, up 3 points, currently up 29 pointsOn the date of publication, Austin Schroeder did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.

 More news from Barchart